toidiu/toidiuFS/README.md

     #or
     http://localhost:9000/metadata/1 in your browser

+## Internals
+Please do not tamper with .lock files within your file storage.
+They are located within the lock folder.

 ## Design decisions:
 - The FS is designed to scale horizontally and be highly available
 - If there is less than the minimum # of services 'up', then everything fails.